-Second attempts at the assessment for taught modules
+Reassessment for taught modules

-- a) Students who have failed any taught module may have a second attempt at the assessment for the module(s); - b) Where all individual components of assessment must be passed in order to pass the module only one opportunity to resubmit the failed component will be offered; - c) The mark for the second attempt will count even where it is lower than the original mark; - d) when a reassessment opportunity in a component leading to a numerical mark is offered the module aggregate will be calculated as follows: - i) Where students are not required to pass all the individual components of a module, the maximum mark that will be recorded for a module as a result of a second attempt is 50; - ii) Where students are required to pass all individual components of assessment, a preresubmission module aggregate will be calculated using the failed mark(s): - If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
-The module aggregate is capped at the pre-submission aggregate. - Where the mark for the second attempt is lower than the mark for the first attempt, the final module aggregate will be that which is calculated using the mark of the most recent attempt. - 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed and the student will be required to withdraw unless there are substantiated extenuating circumstances accepted by the Board of Examiners.
+- a) Students who have failed any taught module may have a second attempt at the assessment for the module(s); - b) Where all individual components of assessment must be passed in order to pass the module only one opportunity to resubmit the failed component will be offered; - c) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt; - d) when a reassessment opportunity in a component leading to a numerical mark is offered the module aggregate will be calculated as follows: - i) Where students are not required to pass all the individual components of a module, the maximum mark that will be recorded for a module as a result of a second attempt is 50; - ii) Where students are required to pass all individual components of assessment, a preresubmission module aggregate will be calculated using the failed mark(s): - If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-submission aggregate.

+- Where the mark for the second attempt is lower than the mark for the first attempt, the final module aggregate will be that which is calculated using the mark of the most recent attempt. - 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed and the student will be required to withdraw unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

-4.2 Second attempts at the assessment for a clinical placement
+4.2 Reassessment for a clinical placement